fetchai/agents-aea/docs/core-components.md

 ### Skill

 Skills are a result of the framework's extensibility.
-They are self-contained capabilities that agents can dynamically take on board, in order to expand their effectiveness in different situations.
+They are self-contained capabilities that AEAs can dynamically take on board, in order to expand their effectiveness in different situations.
-A skill can be given permission to read the internal state of the the agent, and suggest action(s) to the agent according to its specific logic.
+A skill can be given permission to read the internal state of the the AEA, and suggest action(s) to the AEA according to its specific logic.
-As such, more than one skill could exist per protocol, competing with each other in suggesting to the agent the best course of actions to take.
+As such, more than one skill could exist per protocol, competing with each other in suggesting to the AEA the best course of actions to take.

-For instance, an agent who is trading goods, could subscribe to more than one skill, where each skill corresponds to a different trading strategy.
+For instance, an AEA who is trading goods, could subscribe to more than one skill, where each skill corresponds to a different trading strategy.
-The skills could then read the internal state of the agent, and independently suggest profitable transactions.
+The skills could then read the internal state of the AEA, and independently suggest profitable transactions.

 A skill encapsulates implementations of the abstract base classes `Handler`, `Behaviour`, and `Task`:

 * `Handler`: each skill has none, one or more `Handler` objects, each responsible for the registered messaging protocol.
-Handlers implement agents' reactive behaviour.
-If the agent understands the protocol referenced in a received `Envelope`, the `Handler` reacts appropriately to the corresponding message.
+Handlers implement AEAs' reactive behaviour.
+If the AEA understands the protocol referenced in a received `Envelope`, the `Handler` reacts appropriately to the corresponding message.
 Each `Handler` is responsible for only one protocol.
 A `Handler` is also capable of dealing with internal messages.
-* `Behaviour`: none, one or more `Behaviours` encapsulate actions that cause interactions with other agents initiated by the agent.
-Behaviours implement agents' pro-activeness.
+* `Behaviour`: none, one or more `Behaviours` encapsulate actions that cause interactions with other agents initiated by the AEA.
+Behaviours implement AEAs' pro-activeness.
-* `Task`: none, one or more `Tasks` encapsulate background work internal to the agent.
+* `Task`: none, one or more `Tasks` encapsulate background work internal to the AEA.

 Skills further allow for `SharedClasses`.
 Classes sub-classed from the `SharedClass` can be accessed via the `SkillContext`.